Italian brunch? Yes, please!

 Pork is white meat, not red.
-Therefore it’s not as dense, is quicker to cook and a lot more fatty and juicy.
+Therefore it’s not as dense, is quicker to cook and is a lot more fatty and juicy.
 Porchetta is the ultimate comfort food that can be enjoyed at festive times, a Sunday dinner or a brunch.
 A slice of simple belly pork cut from the butchers is what you need and the rest is a creation you can make of your own.

 For this dish, you do need a cooker such as Copper Chef pans.
-They have one made out of high-quality copper, multilayered for strength and with better heat retention for quicker cooking.
-It’s a pan that you can replace all others with since it can do any kind of baking, roasting and even frying.
+They have one made out of high-quality copper, multilayered for strength, and with better heat retention for quicker cooking.
+It’s a pan that you can replace all others with since it can do any kind of baking, roasting, and even frying.

-The porchetta is a work of love, it’s a roll of meat, herbs, vegetables and even a sprinkle of nuts if you want.
+The porchetta is a work of love, it’s a roll of meat, herbs, vegetables, and even a sprinkle of nuts if you want.
 Served in its own juices, it’s a light-heavy dish, that is superb for a brunch.
 It can be eaten hot or cold as well.

-Brunch was originally a meal reserved only with the upper-middle class.
+Brunch was originally a meal reserved only for the upper-middle class.
 In fact, it serves a wonderful cause…to give you back the energy you missed when missing breakfast.
 And, it will also power you through your day without having to stop for lunch.
 This practical meal can be rich and incredibly flavorful because fatty meals are encouraged.

 Decor advice for Italian brunch